caseyg/awesome/TOPICS.md

 *   [ckan/ckan](https://github.com/ckan/ckan) - CKAN is an open-source DMS (data management system) for powering data hubs and data portals.
 CKAN makes it easy to publish, share and use data.
 It powers catalog.data.gov, open.canada.ca/data, data.humdata.org among many other sites.

-*   [agno-agi/agno](https://github.com/agno-agi/agno) - Agno is a lightweight library for building Multimodal Agents.
+*   [agno-agi/agno](https://github.com/agno-agi/agno) - A lightweight library for building Multimodal Agents.
 Use it to give LLMs superpowers like memory, knowledge, tools and reasoning.

 *   [OpenInterpreter/open-interpreter](https://github.com/OpenInterpreter/open-interpreter) - A natural language interface for computers